tcwicks/ChillX/README.md

 ChillX.Logging is implemented as a log entry queue which adds each entry to a pending queue and returns immediately.
 Log entries themselves are committed to durable storage such as a DB server by a separate thread.
 Multiple log writers can be implemented and attached either for different destinations or different types of storage.
 In the case of a DB logger this can easily use BCP for logging.

 ### Message Queue
-documentation to be continued...
+Work in progress.
+Currently working on point to multipoint router. documentation to be continued...